bonsai-rx/machinelearning-examples/examples/Torch/NeuralNetsPretrainedModel/README.md

 :::

 The workflow can be broken down into the following sections.
-1. `LoadData` - This group node first enumerates and sorts all of the files inside the `datasets/fashion-mnist` directory matching the `t10k*` pattern and loads each image and label iteratively at a 1 Hz sampling rate.
+1. `LoadData` - Uses a custom source node called `FashionMnistLoader` to load the dataset files and output a `FashionMnistData` class which contains the testing images and testing labels.
+The images and labels are iterated to process individual images and labels.
 2. `LoadPretrainedModel` - Loads the pretrained model and saves it to a subject.
-In this example, only the model weights are saved.
-Since TorchSharp cannot infer the models architecture from the binary weights file alone, we need to specify what model architecture the model weights correspond to.
-The weights in this example are based on the `MNIST` model architecture.
+Since TorchSharp cannot infer the model's architecture from a binary weights file, it is necessary to specify the correct model architecture corresponding to the pretrained weights, otherwise it will fail.
+The weights in this example are based on the `Mnist` model architecture, a convolutional neural network with 2 convolutional layers followed by 2 fully connected layers.
-3. `ProcessImage` - Takes the original image in `IplImage` format, converts it to a `Tensor` format of the appropriate shape and data type, and normalizes the image.
+3. `ProcessImage` - Converts the `IplImage` object and label into `Tensor` objects.
-4. `RunInference` - The model runs a forward pass on the `ProcessedImage`, and the argmax of the output is taken as our prediction.
+4. `RunInference` - Runs a forward pass on the `ProcessedImage`.
+The argmax of the output is taken as the predicted class label.
 5. `Visualizer` - Displays the most recent image along with the history of observed target labels and the models predicted labels.